BIDMCDigitalPsychiatry/LAMP-platform/docs/05-start_here/06-activities/02-create_surveys.md

 1. Log in to the dashboard and navigate to the Activities tab.
 2. Click the `[+ Add]` button at the top right of the list to begin.
 If you would like to edit an existing survey, simply tap on its row in the list instead.
-3. Select the cognitive test to add an activity or select Survey Instrument to add a survey to the Assess tab.
+3. Select Survey Instrument to add a survey to the Assess tab.
 4. If you would like to import a survey or activity, click "Import Activities."

 ![](assets/activity_menu.jpg)